 - The school psychologist and teacher will meet with his parents to discover ways to understand the child’s developmental anxiety in his educational settings.

-- The school’s speech therapist will work with the team to provide instructions in a way that the child readily comprehends and understands, using appropriate supports.
+- The school’s speech therapist will work with the team to ensure the child can communicate his needs for emotional security to compassionate adults.

-It’s essential that we address the startling inconsistency in the way IEP goals identify and support students’ social and emotional developmental needs.
+It’s essential that we address the inconsistencies in the way IEP goals identify and support students’ social and emotional developmental needs.
 When we update our training to account for an understanding of the pathways that build brain architecture and resilience, all children will benefit.
+The non-profit Profectum Foundation is dedicated to helping parents, providers and educators support social and emotional development.
+Their free webcasts provide parents critical information to carry to their IEP teams on this important topic.

 We can begin by writing goals that connect to the underlying triggers and causes of challenging behaviors.
-We should also stress warm, engaging relationships and ensuring that each child feels safe in mind and body before we apply rigorous behavior plans or focus on compliance.
+We should should always remember that warm, engaging relationships are the backbone of social and emotional development.